Subscribe to Newsletter

 If you even occasionally drain the batteries more than this their life will be drastically cut short.

-Even if you are going easy on your batteries and are careful to never overly drain them, even the best deep cycle lead acid batteries are typically only good for 500-1000 cycles.
-If you are frequently tapping into your battery bank, this could mean that your batteries may need replacement after less than 2 years use.
+Even if never drain your battery too much, the best lead-acid batteries last only 500 to 1000 cycles.
+If you are frequently tapping into your battery bank, your batteries may need replacement after less than 2 years use.

 The final 20% of lead acid battery capacity can not be “fast” charged.
 The first 80% can be “Bulk Charged” by a smart three-stage charger quickly (particularly AGM batteries can handle a high bulk charging current), but then the “Absorption” phase begins and the charging current drops off dramatically.